 - Illinois Emergency Management Agency (IEMA) Volunteer and Donations Management-8 hours

-The Disaster Corps Coordinator will travel to the disaster site and bring the supplies needed to set up the VRC.
-Once joined by AmeriCorps and Senior Corps members and/or trained community members, the VRC will be operational.
+Serve Illinois staff or the American Red Cross as the leadership component of the program will travel to the disaster site and bring the supplies needed to set up the VRC.
+Once joined by AmeriCorps and/or trained community members, the VRC will be operational.

 Upon deployment, members must travel to the disaster site in their own vehicles.
 They will be reimbursed for their mileage.